SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 ### Hi Bob,

-All Done - see \[insert URL]
+All Done - see {{ URL }}

 Jason

 :::
 :::
 ::: good
-Figure: Good example – If multiple tasks are 'done', then only the URL is needed.
-This is clear that all tasks have been done and they can read the history of the requests below.
+Figure: Good example – If multiple tasks are clearly 'done', then replying "All done" is a good way to simplify things.
 :::

 ### Tip #4: Replying "Done" to huge tasks